adap/flower/examples/quickstart_tensorflow/README.md

 python server.py
 ```

 Now you are ready to start the Flower clients which will participate in the learning.
-Todo so simply open two more terminals and run the following command in each:
+To do so simply open two more terminals and run the following command in each:

 ```shell
 python client.py